ironexdev/peon-media-hosting/README.md

 1. Clone the repository to your local environment
 2. Navigate to the project directory
 3. Initialize the project by running the following command `terraform init`
-4. Provision the infrastructure by running `terraform apply`
+4. Provision the infrastructure by running `terraform apply -var-file="testing.tfvars`

 ### Terraform Commands